 Played by : Fabien Peres

 creator who seldom appears in the overall story.

-Adaptational Villainy: In the webseries, he seems to regret what happened with Fantöm's "cheating", leaves Judge Dead making the harsh decisions in dealing with the issue and makes amends to Fantöm in Season 3 finale.
+- Adaptational Villainy: In the webseries, he seems to regret what happened with Fantöm's "cheating", leaves Judge Dead making the harsh decisions in dealing with the issue and makes amends to Fantöm in Season 3 finale.
 In the novels and comic, he apparently took the harsh decisions in question himself with no second thought.
 Notably, the fourth novel has his office completely devoid of any trace of Fantöm's time of glory and everything looking as if Amaras had never left the number one rank.

-Corrupt Corporate Executive: A downplayed version, given that he's hinted to have had people enhance Fantöm's avatar behind his back just to make Horizon sell better and current player spend more time on it.
+- Corrupt Corporate Executive: A downplayed version, given that he's hinted to have had people enhance Fantöm's avatar behind his back just to make Horizon sell better and current players spend more time on it.
 In the webseries this is subverted when it comes to covering up his part in it, as Judge Dead is the one to make the harsh decision of blaming everything on the Locked Out Of the Loop Fantöm.

-Minor Major Character: The whole story is possible because of him.
+- Minor Major Character: The whole story is possible because of him.
 However, he only gets a couple of short (but important) scenes in the webseries.
 He's a little more active in the comic.

-What Could Possibly Go Wrong?: He was secretly getting his star player's avatar enhanced beyond what game mechanics allow for while an anti-MMORPG hacker that the Game Masters have trouble getting rid of was on the loose.
+- What Could Possibly Go Wrong?: He was secretly getting his star player's avatar enhanced beyond what game mechanics allow for while an anti-MMORPG hacker that the Game Masters have trouble getting rid of was on the loose.
 It's well-known that these two factors mix well.

 Arthéon of Fargöth